Here's the hardest part of annual report season: it has nothing to do with design.

 It's the feedback cycle.

-Why Feedback Gets So Messy
+Why Feedback Gets Messy

-3. Name the non-negotiables upfront
+3. Name your non-negotiables upfront

 4. Set the feedback lens

-5. Do a gut-check before consolidating
+5. Do a gut-check before you incorporate anything

-When your team is aligned on what the report needs to do before feedback starts, everything changes.
-You stop defending creative choices and start having productive and strategic conversations.
-Feedback becomes easier to filter because you have a shared standard to measure it against.
-And the report stays intact through a process that usually waters it down.
+When your team is aligned on what the report needs to do BEFORE feedback starts, everything changes.
+You stop defending creative choices and start having productive conversations.
+Feedback becomes easier to filter because you have a shared standard.

 The Annual Report Deep Dive